 Sometimes we feel tired and desire to sleep due to weakness.
-But, we always wish to exercise to maintain a healthy life; there are some yogic postures that facilitate this task, because they can be done from the comfort of the bed.
+Therefore, we should exercise regularly to maintain a healthy life.
+There are some yogic postures that facilitate this task because these can be done from the comfort of the bed.

 Get up 15 minutes earlier and improve your health!

 - Feet to the wall.
 This posture of yoga is very relaxing.
-Lift your legs and simply top them on a nearby wall, activate your blood circulation and reduce stress.
+Lift your legs and simply touch them on a nearby wall, activate your blood circulation and reduce stress.

 - Tilt forward.
 Sit on the bed, stretch your legs and bend your trunk forward as if you wanted to reach your toes with your hands.